Best credit cards for cruises

-All of this means that you can start earning rewards for your next cruise.
+All of this means that it’s a great time to start earning rewards for your next cruise.
 But, which credit card for cruises should you choose?
 That depends on what you hope to get in return.

 Chase Sapphire Preferred Card: Best for its bonus offer

-The Chase Sapphire Preferred® Card offers a welcome bonus of 60,000 points—worth $750 in travel when redeemed through Chase Ultimate Rewards—after spending $4,000 within three months of account opening.
-With the card’s relatively low spending requirement, anyone can earn $1,000 toward their next cruise within a short amount of time.
+The Chase Sapphire Preferred® Card offers a welcome bonus of 60,000 points — worth $750 in travel when redeemed through Chase Ultimate Rewards — after spending $4,000 within three months of account opening.
+With the card’s relatively low spending requirement, anyone can earn $750 toward their next cruise within a short amount of time.

-The Sapphire Preferred also makes it easy to quickly earn points, allowing cardholders to earn 5X points on travel booked through Chase Ultimate Rewards and on Lyft rides (through March 31, 2025); 3X points on dining (including eligible delivery services), select streaming services and online grocery purchases (excluding Walmart, Target and wholesale clubs); 2X points on other travel; and 1X points on all other spending.
+The Sapphire Preferred also makes it easy to quickly earn points, allowing cardholders to earn 5X points on travel booked through Chase Ultimate Rewards; 5X points on Lyft rides (through March 31, 2025); 3X points on dining (including eligible delivery services), select streaming services and online grocery purchases (excluding Walmart, Target and wholesale clubs); 2X points on other travel; and 1X points on all other spending.
 A $95 annual fee applies.

-The Discover it® Miles is a solid rewards credit card for cruises if you’re averse to paying annual fees.
-This card gives you 1.5X miles for each dollar you spend, and Discover will match all of the miles you earn during your first year of card membership after the first year is up.
-You can redeem your miles to cover cruises at a rate of 1 cent per mile.
+The Discover it® Miles is a solid rewards credit card for cruises if you don’t want to pay an annual fee.
+This card gives you 1.5X miles for each dollar you spend, and Discover will match all of the miles you earn during your first year of card membership (after the first year is up).
+You can redeem your miles in the form of statement credits to cover eligible travel purchases (including cruises) at a rate of 1 cent per mile.

 Capital One Venture Rewards Credit Card: Best for flexibility

-The Capital One Venture Rewards Credit Card keeps everything simple by offering 5X miles for hotels and rental cars booked through Capital One Travel and 2X miles for all other purchases.
-You can also earn 75,000 bonus miles—worth $750—when you spend $4,000 within three months of account opening.
+The Capital One Venture Rewards Credit Card keeps everything simple by offering 5X miles on hotels and rental cars booked through Capital One Travel and 2X miles on all other purchases.
+You can also earn 75,000 bonus miles — worth $750 in travel — when you spend $4,000 within three months of account opening.

 When you go to redeem, you can use your Capital One miles to cover cruise fare at a rate of 1 cent per mile.
-You can also cash in your rewards for purchases through Amazon.com or PayPal, or for transfers to Capital One airline and hotel partners.
-A $95 annual fee applies, but you can receive up to a $100 fee credit for Global Entry or TSA PreCheck.
+You can also cash in your rewards for purchases through Amazon.com or PayPal, or transfer your rewards to Capital One airline and hotel partners.
+A $95 annual fee applies, but you can recoup this fee by utilizing the card’s up to $100 fee credit for Global Entry or TSA PreCheck.

 Chase Sapphire Reserve: Best for a premium travel card

-If you’re a frequent cruiser seeking a premium travel credit card, check out the Chase Sapphire Reserve®.
-This card includes an annual fee of $550, but you’ll get perks like a $300 annual travel credit (good toward cruises and other travel), airport lounge access, a fee credit toward Global Entry or TSA PreCheck and 50 percent more points value when you redeem points for travel through Chase.
+If you’re a frequent cruise traveler seeking a premium travel credit card, check out the Chase Sapphire Reserve®.
+This card includes an annual fee of $550, but you’ll get perks like a $300 annual travel credit (good toward cruises and other travel); airport lounge access; up to a $100 credit toward Global Entry, TSA PreCheck or NEXUS; and 50 percent more points value when you redeem points for travel through Chase Ultimate Rewards.

-The Chase Sapphire Reserve provides 50,000 points—worth $750 through Chase Ultimate Rewards—after spending $4,000 within three months of account opening.
-You’ll also earn 10X points on hotels and car rentals booked through Chase Ultimate Rewards; 10X points on Chase Dining purchases through Ultimate Rewards; 10X points on Lyft rides (through March 31, 2025); 5X points on flights booked through Ultimate Rewards (after earning your $300 travel credit); 3X points on general travel and restaurants; and 1X points on other purchases.
+Additionally, the Chase Sapphire Reserve provides 60,000 points — worth $900 through Chase Ultimate Rewards — after spending $4,000 within three months of account opening.
+You’ll also earn 10X points on hotels and car rentals booked through Chase Ultimate Rewards, 10X points on Chase Dining purchases through Ultimate Rewards, 10X points on Lyft rides (through March 31, 2025), 5X points on air travel booked through Ultimate Rewards, 3X points on general travel and restaurants and 1X points on other purchases.

 Capital One Venture X Rewards Credit Card: Best for VIP perks

 If you’re in search of a credit card for cruises that comes with VIP benefits, you should consider the Capital One Venture X Rewards Credit Card.
-It has a $395 annual fee, but users can enjoy up to $300 in annual travel credits for Capital One Travel purchases, up to a $100 fee credit toward Global Entry or TSA PreCheck and Priority Pass Select airport lounge membership.
-Cardholders can also access Capital One airport lounges, and they’ll get automatic President’s Circle status with Hertz.
+It has a $395 annual fee, but cardholders can enjoy up to $300 in annual travel credits for Capital One Travel purchases, up to a $100 fee credit for Global Entry or TSA PreCheck, Priority Pass Select airport lounge membership and access Capital One airport lounges, among other benefits.

 New cardholders are also eligible to earn 75,000 miles after spending $4,000 on purchases within three months of account opening.
-That’s on top of earning 10X miles on hotels and rental cars booked through Capital One, 5X miles on flights booked through Capital One and 2X miles on all other purchases.
+That’s on top of earning 10X miles on hotels and rental cars booked through Capital One Travel, 5X miles on flights booked through Capital One Travel and 2X miles on all other purchases.

-When it comes to redeeming rewards for a cruise, Capital One Venture X customers can cover all or part of a cruise that’s charged to their card with a redemption rate of one cent per mile.
-Other redemption options include transfers to Capital One partners, purchases through Amazon.com or PayPal and more.
+When it comes to redeeming rewards for a cruise, Capital One Venture X cardholders can cover all or part of a cruise that’s charged to their card with a redemption rate of 1 cent per mile.
+Other redemption options include transfers to Capital One travel partners, purchases through Amazon.com or PayPal and more.

 What about travel insurance for cruises?

-Once again, many cruise lines have stepped up to the plate, and most of them now offer specific travel insurance plans you can add to your cruise booking.
-For example, with Carnival Vacation Protection, you’ll get trip cancellation coverage that lets you cancel for any reason.
-You’ll also get baggage insurance, medical coverage worth up to $10,000, emergency evacuation coverage and more, all starting at $49 per person.
+But if you want to purchase travel insurance, your best bet is to purchase a plan that comes with “cancel for any reason” coverage.
+Many cruise lines offer specific travel insurance plans you can add to your cruise booking, too.
+For example, with Carnival Vacation Protection, you’ll get trip cancellation and interruption coverage that lets you cancel for any reason.
+You’ll also get baggage insurance (up to $1,500), medical coverage (up to $10,000) and emergency evacuation coverage (up to $30,000) — all starting at $49 per person.

 Is a card that offers rewards for cruises right for you?